Creating a Video Clip Using the Live Module

 - Click Create Clip.
 The transcoding process for the clip will begin.
 Clips are transcoded using the default ingest profile for the account.

 A list of all clips will appear below the clip editor.
 Clicking the Clip Name will open the clip in the Media module in another browser tab.
 Click Publish to Social to open the clip in the social module to publish it to a social media account.
 For information on publishing videos using the Social module, see Publishing Videos to Social Media Platforms.

 Fast VOD option

 Note the Advanced Settings in the dialog allow you to minimize the time it will take for the clip to ready for playback:

-Fast VOD clipping uses the segments from the live stream itself, and so eliminates the need and time for transcoding.
+Fast VOD clipping uses the segments from the live stream for fast playback at segment-accuracy, while simultaneously doing a frame-accurate transcode.
+Once the frame-accurate transcode is complete, it will replace the segment-accurate fast renditions.
 Be aware, though, that Fast VOD clips will be segment-accurate, not frame-accurate.

 The preview player is used to preview the clip.
 When the event is in progress and the clip editor is opened, the clip will begin to play from the "safe live point" which is approximately 3 segments before the end.
 Note that not all browsers support autoplay.

 The playback control buttons are used to control to playback of the clip inside of the preview player.

 |Starts video playback at the beginning of the source video|